README file from

 Usage

-Open the command palette and run Open sidekick.
+Open the command palette and run Open Sidekick.
 Local Sidekick opens as a right sidebar so your main note stays visible.

 Useful prompt patterns: